 Given the size of SA Health, White Ribbon Workplace Accreditation is being sought into two phases.

-The Department for Health and Ageing (DHA) commenced the accreditation process in March 2015.
-Since then, DHA has undertaken a range of awareness raising and engagement activities and adapted organisational culture, practices and procedures to promote respectful relationships and safe workplaces for women.
-As a result, DHA was awarded accreditation as a White Ribbon Workplace in June 2016.
+The Department for Health and Wellbeing (DHW) commenced the accreditation process in March 2015.
+Since then, DHW has undertaken a range of awareness raising and engagement activities and adapted organisational culture, practices and procedures to promote respectful relationships and safe workplaces for women.
+As a result, DHW was awarded accreditation as a White Ribbon Workplace in June 2016.

 Local Health Networks and South Australian Ambulance Service commenced the White Ribbon Workplace Accreditation process in November 2015 and will soon be assessed for accreditation as a White Ribbon Workplace.
 For more information and to get involved, SA Health staff should visit the SA Health intranet.

 White Ribbon is a male-led initiative that recognises the positive role men play in preventing violence against women.
 The campaign works through primary prevention initiatives involving awareness raising and education, and programs with youth, schools, workplaces and across the broader community.

 If you or someone you know is experiencing violence against women, there are a range of support